Jamcre/bluetti-esp32-bridge/README.md

 - In the stable.ino file, at lines 27 and 30, set the module name and password "IndoorModuleXX" to the desired unique name.
 - if code uploads and the board has power it should run. check the serial monitor output. these outputs attempt to explain what the program is doing.
 - look at the 'Output' in Arduino IDE and record the node's MAC Address, this will be used to set up the RTC hub.
+- your sensor will not work properly until you set up the RTC 'hub'.

 ### How to set up wifi details:
 - You will need another device capable of connecting to wifi for the following steps.